top of page

 4. Right Ventricle → Pulmonary Artery (Interface IV)

-2. The circulatory system is a closed loop system.
+Principle 2: The circulatory system is a closed loop system.
 Therefore, blood return to the heart (venous return) and cardiac output are equal across time.

-3. The interfaces all follow a unifying hydraulic principle where the pressure gradient across the interface is equivalent to the resistance of the interface multiplied by the cardiac output. (the Hagen-Poiseuille law.)
+Principle 3: The interfaces all follow a unifying hydraulic principle where the pressure gradient across the interface is equivalent to the resistance of the interface multiplied by the cardiac output. (the Hagen-Poiseuille law.)
+The Hagen-Poiseuille law states that flow is determined by the pressure gradient across the length of a tube divided by the resistance (R) within the tube.

 image.png